LaravelCollective/docs/annotations.md

 > If you have changed the top-level namespace to something like 'MyCompany', then you would use the new namespace instead of 'App'.

 Begin by installing this package through Composer.
-Edit your project's `composer.json` file to require `laravelcollective/annotations`.

-    "require": {
-        "laravelcollective/annotations": "5.2.*"
-    }

-Next, update Composer from the Terminal:
+Run the following from the Terminal:

-    composer update
+    composer require "laravelcollective/annotations":"^5.2.0"

 Once composer is done, you'll need to create a Service Provider in `app/Providers/AnnotationsServiceProvider.php`.